kpman/newsroom/README.md

 ```

 You will enter a interactive command line interface.
-Choose the weekly category and press enter.
+Choose the source you want to receive and press enter.

 ```shell
 $ newsroom [source] [number]